 Preamble

 The administrators primarily responsible for student services in the Washington State Community & Technical College System hereby establish the Washington State Student Services Commission (WSSSC), which shall be directly responsible to the presidents' organization WACTC of the Washington Association of Community & Technical Colleges.

+The Washington State Student Services Commission advances equitable policies and practices to dismantle systemic barriers created by oppression, power, and privilege in order to build and sustain institutions that ensure student success and honor the unique identity needs and lived experiences of our diverse community.

 Article I - Objectives